Events

 TAs part of the Peer Support Team’s initiatives under the Academic Support Program, we are pleased to invite graduate students from the four humanities departments of the Graduate School of Arts and Sciences to the following online event.

 No matter if you are an international student or a local Japanese student, you’re very welcome to join this event, share your experiences of life in Japan in English, and make new friends along the way.
+Sharing information with others is key to making the most of your time studying abroad.

 This event provides international students with an opportunity to exchange useful information, build networks, and learn from those who have already navigated life at UTokyo.